 Popular Products

-Signs Your Daughter Is About to Start Her First Period
+Signs Your Daughter Is About To Start Her First Period

-While some girls see “teen” changes as an exciting phase in growing up, many wonder if what they’re experiencing is normal, especially if they’re the first or last in their class to spot the signs of puberty.
-Our first tip: reassure and remind your daughter that she is one of a kind and will experience the signs of her first period and other changes at different times from her friends.
 Puberty for most girls begins around 11 or 12 but can start as early as 8 or as late as 18.
-The first signs might be breast development, hair growing under the arms and between the legs, but it might still be a couple of years until her first period arrives.
+The first signs might be breast development, and hair growing under the arms and between the legs, but it might still be a couple of years until her first period arrives.
 Because your daughter is unique, it’s impossible to predict when she’ll start seeing signs of puberty so use this time to prepare.
 Make sure your questions are answered so you can provide the information, guidance, and reassurance she needs when she’s ready to talk about her period.

-Breast Development
+Breast development

 The most common first sign of change, breasts can start developing two years before her first period.
 She may start to feel self-conscious and be wondering when and if she needs to wear a bra but might be too embarrassed to ask.
-Why not try giving some gentle guidance and offer to take her shopping for her first bra fitting?
+Why not try giving some gentle guidance and offering to take her shopping for her first bra fitting?
 Don’t be disappointed or surprised if she declines though, she might need more time so try again in a few months.

 Discharge in underwear